NguyenCatNguyen/Artificial_Intelligence/Book.md

 - When an agent has no information - the enviroment is unknow, the agent can do no better than to execute one of the actions at random

 -`Goal formulation`: The agent adopts the *goal* of reaching Bucharest.
 Goals organize behavior by limiting the objectives and hence the actions to be considered.
-- `Problem formulation`: The agent devises a descripti
+- `Problem formulation`: The agent devises a description of the states and actions necessary to reach the goal.
+-
 ### 3.3 Search Algorithms
+- A `Search algorithm` takes a search problem as input and returns a solution, or an indication of failure.
 #### 3.3.1 Best-First Search
 - `Best-First Search` is a general-purpose algorithm for finding a path through a graph to a goal node.